ppbrown/vlm-utils/training/README.md

 As noted above, I can just barely fit in a batch size of 64, on my 4090, using 512x512 resolution.
 (in this case represented as --resolution 512)

+## Benefits

+Benefits of this method over larger programs:

+* You can easily identify the cache files.
+* You can also easily choose to regenerate JUST img cache or text cache files

 # Square image limitation